sergueik/selenium_java/swd_recorder/README.md

 but it does not seems to work with Selenium __2.53__.
 For earlier releases, you have to downgrade the Selenium version in the `pom.xml` to __2.48__ then follow the [Running Selenium Tests in Safari Browser](http://toolsqa.com/selenium-webdriver/running-tests-in-safari-browser).
-For Mac testing, [Sierra Final 10.12](https://techsviewer.com/install-macos-sierra-virtualbox-windows/) Virtual Box by TechReviews is being used.
-Overall,s working with Safari browser is somewhat flaky.

 ### Code Templates